 Access key dates and Musquodoboit Harbour information on the side panel.

-Halifax Regional Municipality is conducting community engagement on the implementation of Lucasville Greenway multi-use pathway and other active transportation infrastructure on Lucasville Rd through the Rural Active Transportation Program.
+Halifax Regional Municipality is conducting community engagement this January on the implementation of Lucasville Greenway multi-use pathway and other active transportation infrastructure on Lucasville Rd through the Rural Active Transportation Program.

 The Municipality received Federal and Provincial funding to offset up to 73% of the costs associated with building Lucasville Greenway - Segment 2 between Bryanston Rd (at the Wallace Lucas Community Centre) and Waterstone Run (at the Wilson’s Family Farmers Market).
 The remainder of construction costs would be covered under the HRM’s General Tax Rate.
 Recent estimates show total construction costs for this segment at $7,690,000.